 WHY WE LOVE THIS RECIPE

 In addition to nutrient-dense oats, which provide fiber for digestive health, this recipe includes berries, ginger, and protein from the kefir.
-Plus, while many quick breakfast foods are filled with sugar, this is lightly sweetened with just a touch of real maple syrup.
+Plus, while many quick breakfast foods are filled with sugar, this is lightly sweetened with just a touch of quality honey.